 This is actually the easiest section of all!

-All you need to do in this section of your website brief is let your digital marketing agency know if you have any strong likes or dislikes in design.
+When you're writing the creative brief for a website, all you really need to do is let your digital marketing agency know if you have any strong likes or dislikes in design.

 It just saves them putting together a dark, moody concept for you, only to find out that you're passionate about clean colours and white space.

-Remember that you don't want to be too prescriptive with this.
-After all, it's your digital agency's job to make the web design decisions.
+Remember that you don't want to be too proscriptive with this.
+Your agency should have an understanding of good website design, and it is their job to make the design decisions.

 But make sure they know if you have any particular likes or dislikes, as that will factor into their decision making, so they can design something that you love as much as your customers do.